 There is an even further breakdown of fibre.
 Thanks to the science buffs for discovering resistant starch.
 Why resistant?
 Because it is resistant to digestion in the small gut/bowel but then when it gets to the large gut/bowel, a fermenting party takes place.
 Basically here, it’s about the fermentable parts of dietary fibre, exciting a whole lot of our friendly gut bacteria (apparently we have 100 trillion of them – called a microbiome) into a frenzy food fest for them.
 At the same time they produce gases, which lead to our farts – good smelling when their friendly, foul smelling when they’re not.
 Balaststoff!
 Handy nutrients are also made from this fest, and help produce a good healthy gut environment for us, zee humans!
 So our guts have some friendly party vibes going, we just need to give this process a hand.

 There is a long list of benefits of what a healthy gut does for us, and it keeps growing as the science buffs discover more.
+Latest research indicates different parts of our bodies, such as our gut, skin, urinary system, vagina and more, have very distinct and different communities (microbiome) of bacteria/microbes.
 An important point to highlight is that the more healthy gut bacteria present, the friendly ones, the healthier we are.
 We help our gut stay friendly not by starving it with processed food, making it toxic and unfriendly.
 We help the friendly gut bacteria by eating the right foods for them.
 Fermenting food parties are a plus and a must to make your food game strong!

 Foods containing resistant starch include unrefined wholegrains and their products, like porridge, legumes, unripe bananas and cooled foods such as potatoes, wholegrain pastas and brown rice.